Baseflow/flutter-geolocator/geolocator/README.md

     });
 ```

-To listen for service status changes you can call the `getServiceStatusStream` to receive stream you can listen to and receive location service status updates.
+To listen for service status changes you can call the `getServiceStatusStream`.
+This will return a `Stream<ServiceStatus>` which can be listened to, to receive location service status updates.

 ``` dart
 import 'package:geolocator/geolocator.dart';